secureblue/secureblue.github.io/content/CONTRIBUTING.md

 ### Make your changes

 This usually involved editing the `Containerfile`.
-Most techniques for building containers apply here, if you're new to containers using the term "Dockerfile" in your searches usually shows more results when you're searching for information.
+Most techniques for building containers apply here.
+If you're new to containers, using the term "Dockerfile" in your searches usually shows more results when you're searching for information.

 Check out CoreOS's [layering examples](https://github.com/coreos/layering-examples) for more information on customizing.